-Teacher: Alright!
+Teacher: Alright.
 Please open the book to page 8.
-The next question is True or False activity.
+The Exercise 6 is True or False activity.
 I will read a statement aloud.
-If you think the statement is false,
+If you think the statement is false, you will stand up.
+If you think it is true, you will stay seated.
+We will discuss and then you can write the answer in your book.